 Possibly one of the biggest takeaways these studies have shown, however, is that there is such a thing as a preferential food source.
 In their attempts to bolster flagging populations of bass, these experts have seen that there is a preference for soft-bodied fish (like the spineless threadfin shad) more than anything else.
 Granted the two species live in the same environment.

 Seasonally speaking, one thing that’s always on the menu for smaller bass are insects.
-As a vital food source to young bass, insects (and their larvae) provide an all-year-round meal for fish that are around 8 inches or less in length.
+As a vital food source to baby bass and young bass, insects (and their larvae) provide an all-year-round meal for fish that are around 8 inches or less in length.

 Plankton, as another year-wide food source, provides nourishment for the crappie, bluegill, and shad that the bigger bass feed on.
 Obviously in summer, with increased light, plankton populations will be on the rise.
 The knock-on effect is that small fish populations grow larger as a result, with more plankton to go round.